 Carriers & Destinations

 With the renovation of the main terminal, there are now several new options for dining in Myrtle Beach International Airport.
-Here’s a look at the places you can grab a bite to eat or a last-minute snack before your flight:
+Here’s a look at the places you can grab a bite to eat, cold drink or a last-minute snack before your flight:

 Located on the first floor of the new terminal, Boardwalk Cafe is a quick service cafe open to passengers and those waiting to pick them up.
 Grab a drink or a bite and enjoy the quaint atmosphere while you take a moment to relax.